 Are you planning a trip to the beach with your baby or toddler?
 We just came back from a long weekend in Florida with two girls under 4 and things surely have changed since we first brought Annabelle as a baby.
 There are new contraptions for wrangling a little one on the run, a wider variety of kid-safe sunscreen, and fancy protective beachwear.
-Here are five tips for taking babies or toddlers to the beach.

 1. Start planning early.

 Give yourself enough time to make lists and pack appropriately for your vacation with a baby or toddler.
 I find that when I’m rushing I end up forgetting essential items and then have to spend extra money purchasing them on our trip.
 Pack your kids’ clothing in packing cubes to keep everything organized and bring a few extra outfits/swimsuits in case of emergencies.
 Put together their bags a few days in advance so you can go back to make sure you don’t forget anything.

 My favorite brand for SPF protective sun/swimwear is UVSkinz.
 I love the one piece onesie sunsuit/swimsuit for Ailey because I know her arms and legs are covered.
 We also love UV Skinz hats as they shade her eyes while providing great facial coverage.
 For our little princess Annabelle, she just adores her ruffle swim skirt and matching shirt.

 My go-to sunscreen for Ailey’s sensitive skin is Beach Bum Baby.
 Currently, it is the only sunscreen that doesn’t irritate her eczema.
 Annabelle hates to stand still while we apply sunscreen, so I buy the spray bottles by Honest.